Histamine Intolerance Symptoms and Natural Treatment

 Food Allergies – IgE reactions are common to people with true food allergies.
 When allergists do skin prick tests and you see red spots or swelling, these are histamine responses.

-Bacterial Overgrowth & Leaky Gut – Leaky gut also known as intestinal permeability can allow certain proteins to get passed your protective gut lining and then your immune system creates a response to those proteins.
-Unhealthy gut bacteria themselves create histamine and can lead to a histamine overload.
+Bacterial Overgrowth & Leaky Gut – Leaky gut also known as intestinal permeability can allow certain proteins to get passed your protective gut lining and then your immune system creates a histamine response in order to neutralize those proteins and protect your body.
+Unhealthy gut bacteria and parasites create histamine and can create very high levels of histamine in the digestive tract, sinuses and bladder.

 Treating Your Own Histamine Intolerance

-In my office I have found that there histamine intolerance is usually developed over a period of time.
-I also find that most often that it is secondary to an improper functioning immune system, nutrient depletion over time or as a result of poor digestive health.
+In my office I have found that histamine intolerance is most often developed over a period of time.
+I also find that most often it is secondary to an improper functioning immune system, nutrient depletion over time or as a result of poor digestive health.

-In order to give the immune system and the digestive tract a chance to recover, a low histamine diet can be beneficial for many individuals and is the best way to treat yourself at home.
+In order to give the immune system and the digestive tract a chance to recover, a low histamine diet can be beneficial for many individuals and is one of the best ways to treat yourself at home.

 Histamine-Rich Foods (bad)

 Eliminating histamine rich foods is something that can be done at home as either a test or in addition to treating your root causes with a physician.
-Most of my patients don’t usually require this after treatment, but some of the things above like bacterial overgrowth, leaky gut and hidden food allergies can be difficult to treat on your own at home.
+Most of my patients don’t usually require a low histamine diet after root causes are treated, but because treating things like bacterial overgrowth, small intestine fungal overgrowth, parasitic infection, leaky gut and hidden food allergies can be difficult to treat on your own, following a low histamine diet can provide a lot of relief when you are at your worst.

 Foods to avoid